linickx/phpbb_recent_topics/trunk/readme.txt

 == Installation ==

+1. Setup your Database Connection, see Other Notes

 1. unzip phpbb_recent_topics.zip in your `/wp-content/plugins/` directory.
 (You'll have a new directory, with this plugin in `/wp-content/plugins/phpbb_recent_topics`)

 1. Activate the plugin through the 'Plugins' menu in WordPress